Resident registration in Russia

 Text in Russian: "place of residence: Irkutsk".
 Almost every citizen has such a stamp in their internal Russian passport about registration at the place of residence (sometimes still called "propiska").

-Registration in the Russian Federation is the system that records the residence and internal migration of Russian citizens.
+Resident registration in Russia is the system that records the residence and internal migration of Russian citizens.
 The present system was introduced on October 1, 1993, and replaced the prior repressive mandatory Soviet system of propiska.
 The word "propiska" is still widely used colloquially to refer to the registration program.